 ChatGPT has become one of the most talked-about AI tools in business.
-While it’s primarily known for text generation, companies are finding practical ways to use it in customer service – with varying degrees of success.
+Companies are finding practical ways to use it in customer service, though results vary widely depending on how it’s implemented.
+Below is what actually works, what doesn’t, and how real businesses are putting it to use.

 10 Use Cases of ChatGPT for Customer Service